Margaret Brown: Early life

 Margaret Tobin was born on July 18, 1867, near the Mississippi River in Hannibal, Missouri, on Denkler's Alley.
 (Note: The street was also known as Denkler Alley and Denklers Alley.)
-The three-room cottage where she was born is now the Molly Brown Birthplace and Museum; it is on 600 Butler Street in Hannibal.
+The three-room cottage where she was born is now the Molly Brown Birthplace and Museum; stood at 600 Butler Street in Hannibal until 2024 when it was moved due to foundation issues and water damage.
+The house now sits at 400 N. Main Street in Hannibal Missouri.
 Her parents were Irish Catholic immigrants John Tobin and Johanna (Collins) Tobin.
 (Note: Her father, John Tobin, was said to be an abolitionist who supported the Underground Railroad.
 According to Kelli Atter, director of the Molly Brown House Museum, "the [Tobin] children grew up believing it was their civic duty to help Irish Catholics and African Americans, both highly marginalized groups at the time".
 According to the Molly Brown House Museum and the Molly Brown from Hannibal book, John Tobin was believed by family lore to be an abolitionist in Virginia and Underground Railroad supporter.
 Irish immigrants were often supporters of the Underground Railroad in Virginia, which was a slave state.
 By 1860, Tobin lived in Hannibal, Missouri, which was a major "gateway to freedom" on the Underground Railroad.
 John Tobin served in the Union militia in Missouri, which was a slave state.)
 Her siblings were Daniel Tobin, Michael Tobin, William Tobin, and Helen Tobin.
 Both of Margaret's parents had previously been married to other spouses who had died.
 Brown had two half-sisters: Catherine Bridget Tobin, by her father's first marriage, and Mary Ann Collins, by her mother's first marriage.
 Called Maggie by her family, she attended her maternal aunt Mary O'Leary's grammar school, which was across the street from her home.
 Nearby was also the Hannibal Gas Works where her father worked as a laborer.
 Their neighborhood was a tight-knit Irish Catholic community, where people traveled westward through the town for the gold fields.

 At age 18, Margaret relocated to Leadville, Colorado, with her siblings Daniel Tobin, Mary Ann Collins Landrigan, and Mary Ann's husband John Landrigan.
 Margaret and her brother Daniel shared a two-room log cabin, and she found work sewing carpets and draperies at a dry goods store, Daniels, Fisher and Smith.
 Daniel was a miner.